NQMVD/boss/README.md

   ## stays quiet for scripts
   ![quiet.tape](./.assets/tapes/quiet.gif)
 </details>

-## Usage
-Just give it a package name and it will collect info about it from your available package managers.
-It will show you an entry for each manager: a state and an optional version.
-There is three states:
-1. Installed
-2. Not installed, but available
-3. Not available (not found)

-Oh and it sorts the results based on the state.
-And when the new table format is finally implemented it will be as compact and clean as possible.

-> [!WARNING]
-> `boss` is still in development and far from being fully featured.

-> [!TIP]
-> ... but you can already use it anyways!
-Let me know how you like it.

 ## Roadmap
 > theres also a [mind map](./.assets/boss_map.jpg) that's a little more structured